 Does Hitting a Pothole Damage My Tires?

-- You feel a vibration in the steering, seat or floor, a symptom of imbalanced tires.
+- You feel abnormal vibrations in the steering, seat or floor.

-- You hear a new noise when underway.
-Something may be rubbing on your suspension.
+- You may hear a new noise when underway.
+Something may have been bent or displaced and could be rubbing on the tire/wheel assembly.

 How Badly Can Potholes Damage My Vehicle?